Brilliant Admin Themes to Freshen Up Your Dashboard

 You’ve also got full control over the top admin bar and all left-side admin menu items, in addition to the ability to customize your login pages and easily integrate custom branding throughout.

-We’ll close out our list with MaterialWP, one of the most impressive admin plugins around which is available at a bargain price of $15.
+We’ll close out our list with MaterialWP, which is available for $69 per year.

 The Future of Admin Themes

 As with many parts of WordPress, the area of admin themes is certain to change enormously in the next 18 months – largely as a result of the REST API finally fully making its way into core.
 We’re likely to see completely separate applications emerge that deliver entirely new takes on what it means to administer a WordPress site.